GustafEnebog/sapperlot/README.md

 - Stop styling to continue after the place it was supposed to be applied too.
 - Not able to convert year to int
 - numpy dependency had not been included in the deployment to Heroku since it was not included in the requirements.txt - file.
 Solution: run pip freeze --local > requirements.txt in the command line to include numpy (numpy==1.26.4) in the requirements.txt - file and then push to gitHub.
+- PROBLEM: Printout statement typing variable name (in f-string placeholder) instead of its value
+  - SOLUTION: Repeating the f in the f-strings on each new line after wraping long lines.

 ![numpy instal](assets/images/cli_numpy_instal.png)